 5 Solar Installation Myths Costing Venice and Sarasota Homeowners Money

 If you live in Venice or anywhere in the Sarasota area, you've probably heard reasons why solar isn't right for you.
 Most of those reasons are wrong.
+Here's what the data, and a decade of local installs, actually shows.

 Myth 1: Solar Doesn't Work Well on Cloudy or Rainy Days